ACastMtz/Udacity-projects/OperationalizingMLProject/README.md

 ![alt text](https://github.com/ACastMtz/Udacity-projects/blob/main/OperationalizingMLProject/Images/Dataset.png?raw=true)

-3. Auto ML Model: Once the dataset is ready to be used, an automated ML run is created using *Classification* for the type of algorithm.
+3. Auto ML Model: Once the dataset is ready to be used, an automated ML run is created using *Classification* for the type of task.

 ![alt text](https://github.com/ACastMtz/Udacity-projects/blob/main/OperationalizingMLProject/Images/automlrun_completed.png?raw=true)